$30.99-$38.39 hourly / $5,370.90-$6,653.60 monthly / $64,450.80-$79,843.20 annual

 Education and Experience:

-A. An associate degree, or its equivalent, from a recognized college or university preferably with a major in computer applications and office technology (CAOT), business administration, or a related field AND three years of full-time, paid experience in providing administrative assistance to an executive or administrator.
+An associate degree, or its equivalent, from a recognized college or university preferably with a major in computer applications and office technology (CAOT), business administration, or a related field AND three years of full-time, paid experience in providing administrative assistance to an executive or administrator.
 Qualifying experience must have also included use of computer software such as word-processing and spreadsheet.

-A valid California Class "C" driver's license.
+A valid California Class "C" driver's license is required.

 Travel to locations throughout the District may be required.